marlonmisra/lane-finding/README.md

 ![alt text][image9]

 ### Discussion
-This project was fairly simple and the pipelines only works in ideal conditions.
+The pipeline I built is relatively robust in normal conditions.
+But in conditions where it's dark, there is rain or snow, or the lanes are curved, the pipeline doesn't perform well.

 Improvements that can be made include:
 * Making use of different color spaces (HLS, HUV, etc.) to better detect lanes
 * Being able to determine the curvature of the lanes if they are not straight.
 * Doing distortion correction on the original images to reverse the impact of different lenses.
-* Removing line segments which have slopes that don't make sense.
+* Removing line segments which have abnormal slopes.
-* Detecting parallel lines.